 This principle can be reversed if backing into a campsite that’s positioned over your right shoulder when you’re in the driver’s seat.

-A Cheat Code For Backing Up a Trailer
+A Cheat Code For Backing Up a Trailer: The Backup Camera

-Hopefully, those tips make your life a little easier the next time you back your travel trailer, 5th wheel, or pop-up camper into a campsite.
+Hopefully, those tips make your life a little easier the next time you back your RV into a campsite.
 With enough practice, this will become a seamless part of your RV setup and breakdown!

 Do you have any other tips for backing up a travel trailer or fifth wheel?
 If so, leave a comment below.